strumy/expense-manager/README.md

 ## License

-The TaskListApp software is using license under the [MIT license](https://opensource.org/licenses/MIT).
+The Expense Manager software is using license under the [MIT license](https://opensource.org/licenses/MIT).